 Overview of MCnebula

-   MCnebula primarily perform an abundance-based classes selection algorithm before visualization.
-Generally, MCnebula tend to filter out those classes with too large scope (e.g., possibly be ‘Lipids and lipid-like molecules’ but data depend) or too sparse compounds (data depend).
-We termed these summarised classes as nebula-index.
-To begin with, like classical feature-based molecular networking (FBMN) pattern,56 features make up the initial network, which we termed parent-nebula.
-Subsequently, according to nebula-index and the posterior probability of classes prediction (PPCP) of features,52 nodes or edges from parent-nebula are separated into sub-networks.
-We termed these sub-networks as child-nebulae and their names, termed nebula-name, are in line with the classes name within nebulae-index (Fig. 1).
-The nabula-names contained the sub-structural or dominant-structural characteristics for features within child-nebulae.
-Collectively, all the network and sub-networks termed multi-chemical nebulae.
-In general, parent-nebula is too chaos to show, whereas child-nebulae dipict the abundant classes of metabolites in a grid panel, intuitively (Fig. 1).
+   MCnebula performed an abundance-based class selection algorithm before visualization.
+MCnebula could filter out those classes with too large scope (e.g., possibly be ‘Lipids and lipid-like molecules’ but data dependent) or too sparse compounds (data dependent).
+These classes were named as nebula-index.
+Firstly, like classical feature-based molecular networking (FBMN) pattern,56 features composed of the initial network, termed parent-nebula.
+Subsequently, according to nebula-index and the posterior probability of classes prediction (PPCP) of features,52 nodes or edges from parent-nebula were divided into sub-networks.These sub-networks were named as child-nebulae and their names, termed nebula-name, are in line with the classes name within nebulae-index (Fig. 1).
+The nebula-names contained the sub-structural or dominant-structural characteristics for features within child-nebulae.
+Collectively, all the network and sub-networks were termed multi-chemical nebulae.
+Parent-nebula is too informative to show so child-nebulae was used to dipict the abundant classes of metabolites in a grid panel, intuitively (Fig. 1).
 In a bird’s eye view of child-nebulae, we can obtain many characteristics of features, involving classes distribution, structure identified accuracy, as well as spectral similarity within classes.
-An end-to-end analysis using MCnebula is illustrated (Fig. 2).
+An end-to-end analysis using MCnebula is illustrated in Fig. 2.

-   Child-nebulae equipped with feature selection algorithm to trace biomarker in classes (Fig. 3).13 It assisted to switch untarget analysis to target analysis freely.
-Researchers can focus on specific class based on priori knowledge.
-Additionaly, calling nebula-name of interest in R with function, and a focused visualization with in deep annotation is available (Fig. 4).
+   Child-nebulae equipped with feature selection algorithm to trace biomarkers based on classes (Fig. 3).13 It assisted to focus on the targeted metabolites or compounds that we were interested in from complicated untarget analysis.
+Researchers can focus on specific class based on priorknowledge.
+Additionally, calling nebula-name of interest in R with function and a focused visualization with in deep annotation were available in our package (Fig. 4).

 Evaluation of MCnebula

    Classified accurary.
-For evaluation, we assigned GNPS molecular networking as benchmark method, since its prestige, popularity and as well emerged as a visualized strategy.4,56 Considering parallelity and repeatability, we employed FBMN and equipped it with MolnetEnhancer for assessment.
-In recent years, MolnetEnhancer has extensively adopted to boost molecular networking function with annotated classification.57–64 Although we attempted to compare both methods in completely parallel way, there were several demarcation points for them: 1) MCnebula conducted abundance-based classes selection and filtering, but benchmark method instead, assigned all positive supperclass, class and subclass annotation; 2) MCnebula gather features into classified index as child-nebulae, but in benchmark method, these possibly be scattered across network or as isolated nodes.
-3) MCnebula either performed dominant structural clustering or sub-structural clustering, but for benchmark method, features were annotated by dominant structural class.
+For evaluation, we assigned GNPS molecular networking as benchmark method since its prestige, popularity and as well emerged as a visualized strategy.4,56 Considering parallelity and repeatability, we employed FBMN and equipped it with MolnetEnhancer for assessment.
+In recent years, MolnetEnhancer has extensively adopted to boost molecular networking function with annotated classification.57–64 Although we attempted to compare both methods in completely parallel way, there were several demarcation points for them: 1) MCnebula conducted abundance-based classes selection and filtering, then assigned all positive supperclass, class and subclass annotation; 2) MCnebula gathered features into classified index as child-nebulae and these could be scattered across network or as isolated nodes.
+3) MCnebula either performed dominant structural clustering or sub-structural clustering instead of dominant structural class.

    Both MCnebula and benchmark methods were run with a collection of GNPS spectral library (positive ion mode).
-‘Noise’ is added into spectra to evaluate the stability of both algorithm.
-For MCnebula, as the figure shows, the classified accuracy is around 80% overall (‘true’ combined with ‘latent,’ average 81.2%, 80.6%, 78.4% in original dataset, middle noise dataset and high noise dataset respectively).
+‘Noise’ was added into spectra to evaluate the stability of both algorithm.
+For MCnebula, as the figure shows, the classified accuracy is around 80% overall (‘true’ combined with ‘latent,’ average are 81.2%, 80.6%, 78.4% in original dataset, middle noise dataset and high noise dataset, respectively).
 The annotated amount exhibited high stability even with high noise.